asuh/front-end-windows/readme.md

     /mnt/c/Users/<winusername>

-Using the Projects directory I created above, if I store all my projects in `C:\Users\Micah\Sites`, in bash I'll get there using this command:
+Using the Projects directory I created above, if I store all my projects in `C:\Users\micah\Sites`, in bash I'll get there using this command:

-    cd /mnt/c/Users/Micah/Sites
+    cd /mnt/c/Users/micah/Sites

 Once you create a new folder inside of your Projects directory, this will become your home for that project.
 It's where you'll install any package managers you might need such as NPM and Composer.